Jeremy Hunt refuses to say Boris Johnson is an ‘honest man’

 Mr Hunt acknowledged that his party has “a big mountain to climb in terms of winning back the support of many of our core voters”.

-He said it would be a “mistake” to put the Tories’ losses in the local elections simply down to mid-term blues, as the party is currently not offering voters economic growth or the prospect of lower taxes.
+He described it as a “mistake” to put the Tories’ losses in the local elections down to mid-term blues, saying the party is failing to offer voters economic growth or the prospect of lower taxes.

+Mr Hunt appeared to back the Prime Minister in his dispute with the European Union over the Northern Ireland Protocol.

+“The situation we have now in Northern Ireland is not sustainable.
+It is just not acceptable that you can’t export goods freely from England to Northern Ireland,” he said.

 Register for free to continue reading